navigator

 Active when

-navigator: true(the default in dev, whenELEVENTY_ENV=development): module loads, virtual page enabled.navigator: false(the default in production): module is not loaded.navigator: { template, inspectorDepth }: module loads, virtual page enabled whentemplateis truthy, inspector depth tuned byinspectorDepth.
+navigator: true(the default whenELEVENTY_ENV=development): virtual page enabled.navigator: false(the default otherwise): virtual page suppressed.
+Globals and filters still register.navigator: { template, inspectorDepth }: virtual page enabled whentemplateis truthy, inspector depth tuned byinspectorDepth.

 Lifecycle